 May 20, 2014 by Alex Counts

 Grameen Foundation and Citi Foundation co-hosted a two-day workshop in Mumbai India, to discuss how practitioners could apply user centered design in developing financial tools for the world’s poor.
 The event, which was held May 7-8, 2014, was sponsored by MasterCard and CGAP, with ThinkPlace Foundation and CGAP serving as content partners.
 The following are highlights from the closing remarks presented by Grameen Foundation president and CEO, Alex Counts.
 The full text of his closing remarks is available here.
-A final post-event report will be available in June.
+The final post-event report is here.